 Internationally, we are exploring opportunities in our current markets and will continue to actively bid on any opportunities that fit our target profile for profitability and operational risk.
 We are pleased to have been awarded a ten-year contract renewal for the continued delivery of secure transportation under our GEOAmey joint venture in the United Kingdom.
 In January 2023, our Australian subsidiary, GEO Australia, entered into a contract with the Department of Justice and Community Safety in the State of Victoria for the delivery of primary health services across thirteen public prisons.
-The contract commenced on July 1, 2023 and is expected to generate approximately AUD47.5 million, or \$32.1 million based on average exchange rates as of June 30, 2023, in incremental annualized revenue for GEO.
+The contract commenced on July 1, 2023 and is expected to generate approximately AUD47.5 million, or \$31.8 million based on average exchange rates for the nine months ended September 30, 2023, in incremental annualized revenue for GEO.